 I do a limited number of weddings a year.
 Why?
 I’m not a sausage machine.
 I’m not into shooting 40+ weddings a year, in fact, I won’t shoot two weddings on a given weekend.
-I like to be fresh, and the last thing I want to do is show up to a wedding jaded or burnt out from the day before.
+I like to be fresh.
+The last thing I want to do is show up to a wedding jaded or burnt-out from the day before.
 Quality and meaning, not quantity.

 I’d love to.
-We can grab a cuppa (in my case a milkshake), get all techy on Skype or just pick up a phone.
-Whatever works for you, but yes I do value getting to know couples and building an authentic connection before the day.
-And no doubt you will have questions to ask me as well.
+We can grab a cuppa (in my case, a milkshake), get all techy on Skype, or just pick up a phone.
+Whatever works for you.
+I value getting to know couples and building an authentic connection before the day.
+No doubt you will have questions to ask me as well…

-I can and absolutely do, but only once a retainer deposit is received along with a signed contract – I know, I’m not a big fan of the whole legal bit either, but its comforting for everyone involved.
-Unfortunately, I cannot guarantee that your date will remain available for any period of time without a deposit.
-If you need to change your date after paying the deposit, this can be done depending on the availability of the new date.
+I can and will, but only once a retainer deposit is received along with a signed contract – I know, I’m not a big fan of the whole legal bit either, but its comforting for everyone involved.
+Unfortunately, I can’t guarantee your date without a deposit.
+We can make date changes after you’ve paid a deposit, as long as I’m available.

 Most definitely.
 I’m based on the South Coast of NSW, but I am a bit nomadic when it comes to where I shoot.
 I’m just as happy shooting a wedding here on the NSW South Coast or Southern Highlands as I am shooting a destination wedding elsewhere in Australia or even overseas.
-Get in touch and tell me where the fun’s happening and we’ll figure it out together.
+Get in touch, tell me when and where the fun’s happening, and we’ll figure it out together.
 For destination weddings, I try to keep costs to a minimum, and I don’t even mind a tent here and there.

-Shooting weddings for me has become a huge creative outlet, and while there are buzzwords within the wedding industry to describe styles like – ‘documentary approach’, wedding photojournalism, editorial, modern, ‘landscape style’, traditional, and so on – the best way I can describe my wedding photography style is visually, that is, what you see right here in my best of portfolio.
+Shooting weddings has become a huge creative outlet.
+Although the wedding industry is filled with buzzwords to describe styles like – ‘documentary approach’, wedding photojournalism, editorial, modern, ‘landscape style’, traditional, and so on – the best way to describe my wedding photography style is visual storytelling.
+It’s what you see right here in my best of portfolio.
 It’s authentic – real moments as they happen.
 Genuine, down to earth imagery capturing genuine emotions (joyous or melancholic, romantic or hilarious).
 It takes time… that’s why I prefer to shoot all day weddings.
-A lot of this style depends on the couples I shoot.
-No two people are alike and no two weddings are alike either.
-The couples I shoot are from diverse backgrounds, are a little less traditional and share a love for imagery.
+This style depends on the couples I shoot.
+No two people are alike and no two weddings are either.

-While I believe that poses and standard-issue group photos have their place, (nana adores these shots), I see weddings as human events where moments happen; they aren’t contrived.
-Sure, I’m up for taking intimate images of couples in gorgeous locations, but I prefer that they interact with each other rather than myself.
+While I believe that poses and standard-issue group photos have their place (Nana adores these shots), I see weddings as human events where moments happen; they aren’t contrived.
+Sure, I’m up for taking intimate images of couples in gorgeous locations, but I prefer that they interact with each other rather than me.
 I’m more than happy to take the lead from enthusiastic couples who incorporate their personalities into their weddings and aren’t afraid to be themselves (or to guide couples who feel a little less confident).
 I don’t stick to a rigid format for everyone, I shoot based on a couple’s personality.